hitoshi-watase/sercrod/docs/reference/directives/attributes.md

 #### Behavior

-At render time, Nablla scans each element for attributes that start with `:`:
+At render time, Sercrod scans each element for attributes that start with `:`:

 - For each `:name="expr"`:

-  - Nablla evaluates `expr` in the current scope.
+  - Sercrod evaluates `expr` in the current scope.
   - The result is mapped to the underlying attribute name `name` (for example `title`, `aria-label`, `data-id`).
   - The scope is never modified by attribute bindings; they are pure read operations.